4-6 May 2022

 On my initial ferry ride from La Spezia to Riomaggiore, I was disappointed I had not planned a stay in Portovenere.
 The harbor, church, and especially the fortress were enticing.
 I had the time so this morning I boarded a ferry from Manarola for the 50 minute ride to Portovenere.

 Portovenere is not as inundated with tourist, though there is a big cruise ship docked out at sea, because it lacks a train station—you have to take a bus from La Spezia or come by ferry.
-Fine as there is no better approach than by ferry.
+There is no better approach than by ferry.

 Portovenere overlooks the Gulf of La Spezia, more romantically known as the Golfo dei Poeti for all the literary figures who came here, and is sometimes referred to as the sixth Cinque Terre village.
 Like the Cinque Terre, Portovenere, along with its nearby archipelago and the islands, have Unesco World Heritage status.